How To Cut Your Expenses

 5. Cheaper Housing Options

-Your dwelling place is a big expense, so any attempt to economize has to include housing.
-Although home ownership is hard-wired into the American psyche as the right way to live, it’s worth asking whether it’s right for you – or, at least, if it’s right for you right now.
 The advantages of renting include affordability.
-Not only may you pay less per month in rent than a mortgage, but you aren’t responsible for repairs, nor do you have to pay the upfront financing costs to get a mortgage or homeowner association dues.
+Not only may you pay less per month in rent than with a mortgage, but you also aren’t responsible for repairs, nor do you have to pay the upfront financing costs to get a mortgage or pay homeowners association dues.

 » Learn More: How Much Rent Can I Afford?